 - Provide information concerning the process for handling and treatment of delivered products at the end of the products’ life.

-- To ensure compliance with environmental management standards and product safety, the Group may from time to time conduct on-site audits and assessment of suppliers.
+- To ensure compliance with environmental management standards and product safety, the Group may from time to time conduct on-site audits and assessments of suppliers.

 - Suppliers shall treat people with respect and dignity, encourage diversity, promote equal opportunity for all, and help create an inclusive and ethical culture.

-- We encourage our suppliers to treat their employees and to interact with communities in a manner consistent with the UN Guiding Principles to Business and Human Rights in their business operations.
+- We encourage our suppliers to treat their employees and to interact with their communities in a manner consistent with the United Nations Guiding Principles to Business and Human Rights.